adam-l/fed-standards/README.md

 ## Indentation

 Use consistent indentation to enhance code readability.
-I use one tab for indenting my code.
+I use one tab for each nested element.
 Your HTML code wil be propably readed several times - i.e. when the CSS based on your mark-up will be created or the back-end developers will work with it.

 __Correct__
 ```html